 To support concurrent execution, asyncio uses a coordination layer called the

-expression control is transferred back from the
+event loop.
+At every await expression control is transferred back from the

 user's code to the event loop.
 It may then run a different asynchronous function